Alfresco/docs-alfresco/aws-s3/3.1/config/index.md

 >**Note:** If you intend on configuring multiple buckets using the S3 Connector you will be unable to also use the Glacier Connector because it does not support using multiple buckets.

-Review the prerequisites in [S3 Connector content store subsystems](#content-store-subsystems) which introduces the S3 content store subsystems.
+Review the prerequisites in [S3 Connector content store subsystems](#content-store-subsystems) which introduces the S3 content store subsystems added in version 3.1.
 The out-of-the-box S3 subsystems have two possible types:
 `S3` and `S3OnPrem`.

 ### Overview